(unsplash.com)

 Memes are here to stay

-Memes are increasingly popular across channels like IGTV, Pinterest, Tumblr, Facebook, Twitter, and more.
-Therefore, meme marketing promotes your services or products without coming off salesly, and shares the brand persona.
+Therefore, meme marketing promotes your services or products without coming off as ‘sales’, and shares the brand persona.
 However, it’s critical to follow new trends and understand what the audience finds effortlessly intriguing.